hjoliver/cylc-7-8-sched-comp/README.md

 Downstream activity flows naturally with no setup (task insert and reset) required, because downstream tasks spawn "on demand" as the graph dictates.

-Just like Cylc 7, matching tasks by glob or family name only works in the task pool.
-However, as of 8.3.2 the leaner Cylc 8 task pool can make some mass interventions more difficult than Cylc 7 (assuming that all involved tasks remain in the Cylc 7 task pool, that is) e.g. to target all members of a family by name if not all members are active yet.
+Just like Cylc 7, matching tasks by glob or family name (currently) only works in the task pool.
+However, selecting tasks was often easier in Cylc 7 because the bloated nature of the pool was such that tasks you wanted to select were generally (if not always) present.

+With Cylc 8 we don't have a bloated pool to run globs over, so selecting (e.g.) families of tasks is tricky as we would have to work out what tasks "could" enter the pool rather than what tasks "are currently" in the pool.

-*We will address out-of-pool task matching by family name and glob in upcoming 8.x releases.*
+*We will address out-of-pool task matching by family and glob in upcoming 8.x releases.*

 ### What You See in the Cylc 8 GUI